MarioFanGamer/SMW-Inline-Layer-3-Messages/Inline Layer 3 Messages - Readme.txt

 Why did you make this patch?
 ----------------------------------------------------------
-Curiosity in how Yoshi's Island, of which part of the patch's code is based of, since it also uses message boxes in levels with layer 3 images.
+Curiosity in how Yoshi's Island handles its messages, of which part of the patch's code is based of, since it also uses message boxes in levels with layer 3 images.

 I've got a question!
 ----------------------------------------------------------